Jaredslocker21/organic_cat/README.md

 **EPIC 5: Registration and User Accounts**

-As a developer I must developa registration account function that allows users to make a profile so that fulfil
+As a developer I must develop registration account function that allows users to make a profile so that fulfil

 As a developer I must develop the ability to log in and logout with django allauth so that security tokens are used